hasura/graphql-engine/docs/graphql/manual/mutations/upsert.rst

 .. admonition:: Fetching Postgres constraint names

   You can fetch the name of unique or primary key constraints by querying the ``information_schema.table_constraints`` table.
-The GraphQL Engine will automatically generate constraint names as enum values for ``constraint`` (try autocompleting in GraphiQL).
+The GraphQL engine will automatically generate constraint names as enum values for ``constraint`` (try autocompleting in GraphiQL).
 Typically, the constraint is automatically named as ``<table-name>_<column-name>_key``.